Wonderland education micro-site.

 Document break.

-The Wonderland exhibition is spread across four venues and twenty-seven days.
-Alongside the exhibition sit a series of education events:
+The Wonderland exhibition was spread across four venues and twenty-seven days.
+Alongside the exhibition sat a series of education events please click here to view images:

 Events at the University of Sheffield: